 What I see is a loss of traditional, family-based music.
 This is the stuff that is the foundation of culture and education.
 To a degree, children’s tapes and CD’s, many of which are sound traditional performances, have replaced this.
-The marketing of traditional music exclusively to children, however, inadvertent supports the modern notion that traditional music is exclusively for children.
+The mass marketing of traditional music only to children, however, inadvertent supports the modern notion that traditional music is exclusively for children.
 Older children and adults are just too sophisticated.

 Another thing that has become apparent to me is the intensity of marketing efforts to our children.
-It is such, that it should be seen as an assault on their development.
+It should be seen as an assault on their development.
 I was 13 years old before I felt pressure to conform to the limits that the market placed on my peers.
 When I started teaching in 1974, the kids didn’t begin falling to the pressure until early seventh grade.
 Through the years the assault has been directed at younger and younger children.
 The last few years kids have been falling in the second and third grade, and the competition for childrens’ minds and parents’ money even extends, however perversely, to nursery children and younger.